opil/documentation/docs/start/deployment.md

 All OPIL docker images are available fully functional ready-packages on [Docker Hub](https://hub.docker.com/u/l4ms).
 However, they are not pre-configured, and configuration has to be done using configuration files as **docker volumes** and  **docker environmental variables**.
 The specific configuration options are different for every module.

 # OPIL Modules
  The following diagram shows how the various OPIL modules may be deployed.
-Each subsystem, module and their purpose are explained more in detail later on this page.
+Each subsystem, module and their purpose are explained in detail later on this page.

 ![OPIL deployment scheme](./SCHEME.PNG)